MicrosoftDocs/dynamics-365-fraud-protection/content/labels-api.md

 - Any offline analysis (like behavior analysis or discovered connections to existing fraud cases)
 - Chargebacks/refunds received

 We recommend using the Chargeback and Refund API for providing information pertaining to chargebacks and refunds.
-For documentation about all supported events, see <a href="https://go.microsoft.com/fwlink/?linkid=2084942">Dynamics 365 Fraud Protection API</a>.
+For documentation about all supported events, see <a href="https://go.microsoft.com/fwlink/?linkid=2084942" target="_blank">Dynamics 365 Fraud Protection API</a>.

 ## Account or payment instrument details
 - Fraudulent account or payment instrument info identified by your review team